 Car Insurance and Deer Accidents

-The number of deer related accidents spike every fall.
-Deer auto accident statistics are staggering.
+The number of deer-related accidents spikes every fall.
+Deer-auto accident statistics are staggering.
 Deer have a mind of their own and react unexpectedly.
 The only thing you can control is your own reaction to seeing a deer in your path.
 Prepare yourself for a potential deer accident and learn the answers to common questions regarding your car insurance.

 The consequences for swerving to miss a deer can be significant in regards to your car insurance policy too.
 Hitting an inanimate object with your vehicle is a collision.
 Collision accidents often come with higher deductibles and higher surcharges.